WillCodeIt/fbctf/README.md

 # Installation

 The Facebook CTF platform can be provisioned in development or production environments.
-Note that the *only* supported system is 64 bit Ubuntu 14.04.
-Ubuntu 16.04 is not supported at this time, nor is 32 bit.
-We will accept PRs to support other platforms, but we will not officially support those platforms if there are any issues.
+Kali Linux is supported.

 ### Development

-While it is possible to do development on a physical Ubuntu machine (and possibly other Linux distros as well), we highly recommend doing all development on a Vagrant VM.
+While it is possible to do development on a physical Kali machine (and possibly other Linux distros as well), we highly recommend doing all development on a Vagrant VM.
 First, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).
 Then run:

 ```bash
 git clone https://github.com/facebook/fbctf